jremington/Arduino_GPS_Conversions/README.md

-## Interconvert WGS84 lat/lon, MGRS and UTM coordinate systems
+## Interconvert WGS84 lat/lon, MGRS and UTM coordinate systems on Arduino

 This repository hosts a single Arduino program that is a collection of functions from other sources (with links to the originals) that functions interconvert GPS coordinate systems WGS84, UTM and MGRS.
 Latitude range is restricted to -80 to 84 degrees.